-4. Children living in the catchment area (see definition iv) of Petersgate Infant School who at the time of application have a sibling (see definition v) on the roll of Petersgate Infant School or at the linked junior school, Clanfield Junior School, who will still be on roll at the time of admission.
+4. Children living in the catchment area of Petersgate Infant School (see definition iv) who at the time of application have a sibling (see definition v) on the roll of Petersgate Infant School or linked junior school, Clanfield Junior School, who will still be on roll at the time of admission.
 [See 6 for additional children who may be considered under this criterion.]

-5. Other children living in the catchment area of the school of Petersgate Infant School.
+5. Other children living in the catchment area of Petersgate Infant School.

-6. Children living out of the catchment area of Petersgate Infant School who at the time of application have a sibling (see definition v) on the roll of Petersgate Infant School or at the linked junior school, Clanfield Junior School, who will still be on roll at the time of admission.
+6. Children living out of the catchment area of Petersgate Infant School who at the time of application have a sibling (see definition v) on the roll of Petersgate Infant School or the linked junior school, Clanfield Junior School, who will still be on roll at the time of admission.
 [Where a sibling was allocated a place at Petersgate Infant School or the linked junior school, Clanfield Junior School, in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Petersgate Infant School, Clanfield Junior School or the linked junior school, under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced.]
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at of Petersgate Infant School or the linked junior School, under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced.
+In future normal